baheithold/BAH-Programming-Language/src/environment/README.md

 Updating the value of an identifier works in the same way as looking up a value except that the value is changed in the update function.

 ## Inserting a new variable
+A new identifier and value binding is inserted into the most local environment at the time of definition.
+Internally, the most local environment is the first table (the first two lists) in the environments list.
+The new binding is added to the head of the parallel lists.
+An advantage of adding new bindings to the head of the parallel lists, is that this placement allows for redefinitions of identifiers to shadow previous definitions within the same scope.

 ## Extending an environment